-> - Played for Laughs in the Inspector Gadget movie when Gadget and Brenda fall off a skyscraper.
+- Played for Laughs in Inspector Gadget (1999) when Gadget and Brenda fall off a skyscraper.
 He frantically tries to find the keyphrase for his parachute and eventually ends up with a Parasol Parachute.
 They land safely, and then the actual parachute opens.

-- In the first Iron Man movie, after Tony tests his first flying armor, he crashes spectacularly, but unharmed (and most certainly not on fire).
+- In Iron Man, after Tony tests his first flying armor, he crashes spectacularly, but unharmed (and most certainly not on fire).
 Then his robot sprays him with a fire extinguisher.

 - In Iron Man 2, during the fight with Whiplash in Monaco, Happy Hogan rams him into a crash barricade with Stark's limousine, then backs up to hit him again.
 On the third impactnote the airbag goes off in Hogan's face.

-- Nicholas Cage's borrowed Ferrari does this in The Rock.
+- Stanley Goodspeed's borrowed Ferrari does this in The Rock.
 After pinballing down a San Francisco hill, plowing through at least a half dozen parking meters head on, and a rather bumpy spin-out, there's a half second delay of calm before the airbag detonates.
 Also delayed recovery, as the bag stays inflated forcing him to shoot it.

 - A delayed parachute gag example from Batman: The Animated Series: After crashing a plane, the Joker stumbles out of the flaming wreck (without a scratch naturally) only for his parachute to go off.